This Is the Most Important Election in History

 Let that sink in for a minute.
 Whoever is elected will decide whether or not the US finally treats this crisis with the urgency and attention it deserves.
 Given the state of our planet, the American president should be talking about the climate as other political figures like Al Gore or UN secretary-general António Guterres regularly do—underscoring the fact that lives are at risk, all over the world.
 They should be combining that talk with meaningful action, like slowing the production and burning of fossil fuels.
 This would set the ultimate example for other countries: If the US can do it, why not them too?

 Of course, none of this is actually on the table in terms of detailed platforms or specific policies.
 And although there are critical differences—Harris at least accepts the reality of the climate crisis, for instance—both candidates clearly aren’t living up to this moment and what it demands of America’s next president.
 During the lead-up to the 2020 election, climate scientist Michael Mann said the earth’s future “is now in the hands of American citizens.”
 More recently, he’s reiterated his prediction that it would be “game over for climate action” if Trump wins another term.
-This doesn’t necessarily mean that Harris will prove the climate champion some outlets have made her out to be.
+This doesn’t necessarily mean that Harris would prove the climate champion some outlets have made her out to be.
 Indeed, Harris’s answer to the one and only climate question in the presidential debate encapsulates a vision where you can seriously “fight” climate change while continuing to produce and consume historic quantities of oil and gas—which simply isn’t true.
 Still, Mann’s comments speak to the oversized influence America plays in our rapidly warming world as well as to the consequences of this election for the planet.

 Perhaps this is one reason why the gravitas of our age—and this election—seems to be glossed over.
 The scope of it is almost impossible to grasp.
 Instead of trying to interrogate the choices, crises, and futures we face, too many—whether from a place of denial, apathy, fatigue, or helplessness—spent considerable time focusing on who’s “weird” and trying to define “brat.”